 Epithelium is the word pathologists use to describe the layer of cells on the surface of a tissue.
 This could be an external surface like the skin, or an internal surface like the cells that line the inner surface of the colon.
 The cells in the epithelium are called epithelial cells.

-There are many different types of epithelium throughout the body and each serve a unique purpose.
+There are many different types of epithelium throughout the body and each serve a specific purpose.

 Types of epithelium include: